timcheadle/friendlyrange/README.md

 #=> "1-4"
 ```

 It will also compensate for crap input.
-Don't do this.
+Human friendly!

 ```
 range = FriendlyRange.new('1    - 4  , 8-  9     , 10')